cbonoz/chia21/README.md

 <p align='center'>
     <img src="./img/header.png" width=400/>
 </p>
 # Chiaspace

 Chiaspace is an app that converts any coin built on Chia to be treatable as a purchasable and tradeable NFT.

 Built for the Build on Chia hackathon.
 Going after the 'Improved NFT' category.

-<b>Note this project is currently for demo purposes only and requires logic to connect to Chia mainnet via RPC to be production ready.</b>
+<b>Note this project is currently for demo purposes only and requires logic to connect to Chia mainnet via RPC to be production-ready.</b>

 Slides: https://docs.google.com/presentation/d/1Vb4PSAf5_2Hm5rlaL4zCIEeAncJ1iyX_QXR7_cytg_I/edit?usp=sharing

 ## Motivation

-Platforms such as Opensea exist for NFT discovery on Ethereum-based platforms.
-This project can serve as an open-source base for Chia NFTs.
+Platforms such as Opensea exist for NFT discovery on Ethereum-based platforms; this project can serve as an open-source base for Chia NFTs.

-The end goal would be to host this as a project and accept user uploads with payable addresses and shareable links.
+The end goal would be to host this project and accept user uploads with payable addresses and shareable links.

 - Increase adoption of non-Ethereum based NFTs.
 - Leverage Chia's representation of NFTs as coins to reduce friction in transferring and issuing new NFTs.